Terms of use for the UK Tree Care mailing list

 5.2 Sponsor's messages

 The UKTC is provided without charge to members, but not without cost to the administrator.
-In order to cover these costs a brief message from sponsors, of up to seven lines, may be added to messages sent through the list.
+In order to cover these costs a brief message from sponsors may be added to messages sent through the list.

 5.3 Dedicated advertising messages

 Additionally we may from time to time allow sponsors to send whole messages through the list.
-This will be limited to no more than one message per week.
 Messages that are wholly from sponsors will be clearly identifiable as being from uktc-sponsor@lists.tree-care.info.
+If you do not wish to receive these messages you can unsubscribe from the UKTC at any time by sending email to uktc-unsubscribe@lists.tree-care.info

 6 Breach of Terms

 In the first instance the user will be placed on the moderation list.
-Any message posted by the user will have to be approved by at least one of three moderators before being transmitted to the other members.
-The need for only one moderator to approve a message equates to requiring a unanimous decision in order to censor. - SUSPENSION or BARRING
+Any message posted by the user will have to be approved by at least one of the moderators before being transmitted to the other members.
+The need for only one moderator to approve a message equates to requiring a unanimous decision in order to censor.

 Users who persistently breach these terms may, at the administrator's discretion, have their account suspended or barred.